A Child Prodigy and the Life That Followed

 Valentine, as she grew older, maintained an independent life style and stuck to a daily routine, which consisted of leaving her apartment by nine am, taking a bus to the Levy Center to play the piano and bridge, and returning to her apartment with a bag of groceries to cook dinner with.
 Gerald describes her as a very opinionated, determined woman who hated men and the medical industry both.
 She could be extremely generous and kind, however, with those she knew well and trusted.

 When she was eighty-three, Valentine suffered a stroke, which left her partially paralyzed and unable to speak, hence her admission to a nursing home.
 Gerald and Carol visit infrequently, as they live in Minnesota, but they did not think Valentine would want to be moved from Chicago.
 Valentine seems depressed and withdrawn and is not able to communicate at this time, which, Gerald says, is probably torture for her.
 In the past, he says, his mother dealt with stress by pacing or by turning to music, neither of which she can do now.
 At times she is agitated and even tried to strike Carol when they last visited.
-She seems happiest, if that is even possible at this point, when music is played for her on a phonograph in her room or when she sits listening to classical music or jazz on the radio.
+She seems happiest when music is played for her on a phonograph in her room or when she sits listening to classical music or jazz on the radio.

 (Originally written: June 1996)